hannesbecher/hannesbecher.github.io/publications/index.md

 At the moment, I have two manuscripts under review.
 I'll post the bioRxiv links once the preprints are online:

 **Becher H** & Nichols RA
 Mitochondrial sequences or Numts – By-catch differs between sequencing methods.
-Submitted to *Molecular Ecoloy Resources*
+Submitted to *Molecular Ecology Resources*

 **Becher H**, Jackson BC & Charlesworth B
 Patterns of genetic variability in genomic regions with low rates of recombination.
 Submitted to *Current Biology*